Waste Collection Government Contracts in Nebraska

 Waste Collection in Nebraska

-Federal Waste Collection Services buying in Nebraska fragments across 5 agencies, with Department of Veterans Affairs leading at just 29% of 14 total awards.
-This broad distribution means no single agency relationship is make-or-break — contractors can build a diversified Nebraska pipeline across multiple buyers, accessing a combined $3.9M in obligated spending.
-On the vendor side, the market is incumbent-heavy: the top 3 contractors — MID-NEBRASKA DISPOSAL, INC, BMAKK CORPORATION, WOODWARD'S DISPOSAL SERVICE, INC. — hold 75% of recent awards, meaning new entrants face significant barriers unless targeting recompetes or set-asides.
+In Nebraska, Waste Collection Services procurement concentrates in two primary agencies: Department of Veterans Affairs (38%) and Department of the Air Force (25%).
+With 63% of 16 total awards between them and $4.0M in obligated spending, these agencies define the competitive landscape.
+Contractors should align their capability statements and teaming strategies to these agencies' acquisition preferences.
+On the vendor side, the market is incumbent-heavy: the top 3 contractors — MID-NEBRASKA DISPOSAL, INC, BMAKK CORPORATION, ABE'S TRASH SERVICE, INC — hold 67% of recent awards, meaning new entrants face significant barriers unless targeting recompetes or set-asides.

 Analysis computed from SAM.gov and USAspending.gov data · Updated daily